talashtests/jenkins-pipelines/README.md

 # jenkins-pipelines
-This branch contains CD PIPELINES
+This branch contains ONLY CD PIPELINES !!